lululxvi/deepxde/docs/demos/poisson.1d.multiscaleFourier.rst

 .. math:: u(0) = 0, \quad u(1) = 0

+and two user-specified hyper-parameters that implies the fluctuation of sine functions

+.. math:: A = 2, B = 50

 The exact solution is :math:`u(x) = \sin(\pi A x)+0.1 \sin(\pi B x)`.

 Implementation